It’s a well-known fact that content is the key to boosting rankings so how could deleting content on my site actually improve it?

 Zombie pages are exactly what you might imagine them to be – the living dead content that creeps into the websites of local businesses

-The technique of removing Zombie pages basically means getting rid of any content that is old, low quality and unnecessary.
+The technique of removing Zombie pages means getting rid of any old content, low-quality content and unnecessary content.

 In one of his videos, Brian talks about removing Zombie content from websites and seeing an instant leap in traffic as a result.
 Note, this sudden increase is usually temporary without further SEO work to back it up.

-My site was certainly suffering from a Zombie invasion and I needed to take action.
-If that came with the added benefit of improved rankings it seemed like a no-brainer so I plunged right in.
+My site was undoubtedly suffering from a Zombie invasion, and I needed to take action.
+If that came with the added benefit of improved rankings, it seemed like a no-brainer, so I plunged right in.